Mekhlabhishek/Test1/book/chapter-2.md

 const webdriverio = require('webdriverio');
 ```

-Next we are creating remote client with some basic options like browser that we want to use with the options that we want as follows
+Next we are creating remote client with some basic options like browser that we want to use as follows

 ```
 webdriverio